tan1889/gce/README.md

 ## Executing an Individual Case

 Use run_*.py to run an individual case with specific algorithm, dataset, and parameters.
-`run_nn_gce.py` is for execution of GCE, NGCE, and NN.
+`run_gce_nn.py` is for execution of GCE, NGCE, and NN.
 XGB and RF use different execution scripts: `run_xgboost.py` and `run_rforest.py`.
 Please see the comments in these scripts for the meaning and possible values of each parameter.

 The following command will train the model with default value of parameters.

-    python run_nn_gce.py
+    python run_gce_nn.py

 The following command will train the model with some parameters altered from the default value.
 It is possible to alter any/all parameters this way.

-    python run_model.py --dataset msd --algorithm pfw --model NN2 --epoch 5000 --weight-decay 0.0001 --loss l2 --activation relu
+    python run_gce_nn.py --dataset msd --algorithm pfw --model NN2 --epoch 5000 --weight-decay 0.0001 --loss l2 --activation relu

-Help on the parameters is available using the following commands.
+Help on the parameters of run_*.py is available using the following commands.

     python run_nn_gce.py --help
     python run_xgboost.py --help